ADHD and ASD: A Personal Story of Discovery and Acceptance

 Concluding Thoughts: Embracing Life's Journey with ADHD & ASD

-This revelation, crystallising in the spring of 2024, has not merely shed light on uncharted aspects of my being; it has illuminated my entire world.
+This revelation, crystallising late in life, has not merely shed light on uncharted aspects of my being; it has illuminated my entire world.
 Understanding that I am not defined by these aspects, but rather enriched by them, has opened the doors to a realm of self-acceptance and celebration I never knew existed.

 To those who have walked with me, through storms and stillness alike, I extend a heartfelt thank you.
 Your presence has been a beacon, guiding me back to shore time and again.
 As I continue on this journey, I invite you to join me in celebrating not just the trials and triumphs that have shaped me, but the unending quest for understanding that defines us all.